GAGA theorems: Introduction

 \subsection{Archimedean analytification}

-Let $X$ be a complex projective variety.
-Naturally associated to $X$ is an analytic variety $X_{\mathrm{an}}$.
-This consists of endowing the $\mathbb{C}$-points of $X$ with the analytic topology and its sheaf of holomorphic functions.
-Fundamental work of Chow \cite{MR0033093} and Serre \cite{MR0082175} established a close relationship between the algebraic geomety of $X$ and the analytic geometry of $X_{\mathrm{an}}$.
-To be precise, Serre proved that there was a morphism of locally ringed spaces $c\colon X_{\mathrm{an}} \to X$ that induced an isomorphism on sheaf cohomology:
+Assume $X$ is proper over $\spec \C$.
+Naturally associated to $X$ is an analytic space $X_{\mathrm{an}}$.
+This consists of endowing the $\C$-points of $X$ with its Euclidean topology and its sheaf of holomorphic functions.
+There is an induced morphism of locally ringed spaces $c\colon X_{\mathrm{an}} \to X$.
+This is the setting of the original GAGA theorems \cite{MR0082175} and \cite[XII.4.4]{SGA1}.